 • Representing a national mining company in disputes with a joint venture partner.

-• Representing a petroleum regulator in connection with cost assessment matters.
+• Representing a petroleum regulator in connection with cost assessment and recovery matters.

 Education